ethereum/EIPs/EIPS/eip-meta-hardfork-meta.md

 ### Beacon Chain Launch - Serenity Phase 0 [CL]

 The full specifications for the Beacon Chain at launch can be found in the [`v1.0.0` release of the `ethereum/consensus-specs` repository](https://github.com/ethereum/consensus-specs/blob/v1.0.0).
-Additionally, [EIP-2982](./eip-2982.md) provides context on the Beacon Chain design and rationale for its mainnet parameterization.
+Additionally, [EIP-2982](./eip-2982.md) provides context on the Beacon Chain design and rationale for its mainnet parametrization.

 ### Berlin [EL]